ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 ### Compatibility

-This RFC is backwards compatible .
+This RFC is backwards compatible.

 ### Security